 (images via: MIKI Yoshihito)

-Count on Japan to endeavor to ensure anything and everything is as cute as it could possibly be… and then somehow evoke something terrifying once the finished product is put on public display.
-Take the quartet of recycle bins above, located in the northern Japanese city of Sapporo.
-Flickr user MIKI Yoshihito (´･ω･) manages to capture the uncomfortable combination of happiness and horror embodied in these cross-eyed bins designed to accept (from left to right) glass, plastic, steel and aluminum bottles and cans.
+Count on Japan to ensure anything and everything is as cute as it could possibly be… and then somehow evoke something terrifying once the finished product is put on public display.
+Take this creepy-cute quartet of recycle bins located in the northern Japanese city of Sapporo.
+Flickr user MIKI Yoshihito (´･ω･) manages to capture the uncomfortable combination of happiness and horror embodied in these cross-eyed bins designed to accept glass, plastic, steel and aluminum bottles and cans.

 (image via: Japan Farmers Markets)